Julian Burnside – Home

 drowning at sea trying to get here?

-Rights kit ; get a useful factsheet on refugees and a
+Uniting Church Human Rights kit ; get a useful factsheet on refugees and a useful

-from the Refugee Council of Australia; and a useful compilation of asylum facts
+Council of Australia; and a useful compilation of asylum facts prepared by the

 Australians All and The Justice Project